-About Abdominoplasty Surgery
+About Abdominoplasty Surgery in Bangalore

-What do we assess during your personal consultation?
+What do we assess during your consultation?

-What is Abdominoplaty Surgery/Tummy Tuck?
+What is Abdominoplasty Surgery/Tummy Tuck?

-The upper flap is to be raised upto the costal margin, remembering to leave the umbilicus in place.
+The upper flap is to be raised to the costal margin, remembering to leave the umbilicus in place.
 When one cuts the excess skin, there is a high chance that the umbilicus ( navel) comes to a lower position making it look very awkward.
-Hence, the skin around the navel is cut and the same( navel) is positioned in a new place ensuring the the umbilicus ( navel) is central in position, maintaining normal anatomy.
-Considering the laxity of the muscles and the sheath, depending on the degree of laxity, a decision is taken whether a mesh is required or not along with muscle tightening to get a taut look of the tummy.
+Hence, the skin around the navel is cut, and the same( navel) is positioned in a new place, ensuring the umbilicus ( navel) is central in position, maintaining normal anatomy.
+Considering the laxity of the muscles and the sheath, depending on the degree of laxity, a decision is taken on whether a mesh is required, along with muscle tightening, to get a taut look of the tummy.

-In some, who have a little bit of excess fat around the hips ( love handles) or upper abdomen, it would be wise to combine the procedure of abdominoplasty with liposuction of the excess fat in those areas.
-However there could be a temporary loss of sensation over the flaps which returns over a few months.
+In some who have excess fat around the hips ( love handles) or upper abdomen, it is wise to combine the procedure of abdominoplasty with liposuction of the excess fat in those areas.
+However, there could be a temporary loss of sensation over the flaps, which returns over a few months.
 To conclude, abdominoplasty surgery/ tummy tuck is a safe procedure that can give you the desired flat tummy.